saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-17-python-screen-scraping-basics.md

 - netmiko and getpass are imported
 - after the imports, getpass is used to ask for a password
 - the 'login_info' dictionary that contains login information is created
-- we pass the login info to the `ConnectHandler` and setup a connection to the device
+- we pass the login info to the <b>ConnectHandler</b> and setup a connection to the device
-- with `net_connect.send_command('show version')` we send the command to the device and store the return in the variable called 's'
+- with <b>net_connect.send_command('show version')</b> we send the command to the device and store the return in the variable called 's'
 - we disconnect from the device
 - we print the result to screen